EVENTS – CONFERENCES – GROUPS – INDIVIDUALS

 - CART at the event will be projected onto a good size screen or blank wall near the speakers, for all in the audience to see.
-(Unless there is a private and personal reason for one individual only, then CCAC will review that situation and consider this).
 The provider will credit the CCAC on the screen at the beginning and the end of the program.
 We suggest this: “We thank the organization called CCAC, the Collaborative for Communication Access via Captioning, for their sponsorship allowing CART today, see http://CCACaptioning.org.
 Real time captioning creates communication access for many individuals in any size group, and a transcript of the proceedings is readily available.”

-PROGRAM TWO – email CCACaptioning@gmail.com with your interest.
+PROGRAM 2 – Email to CCACaptioning@gmail.com with your interest.
 CCAC uses this program for large national and international conferences or events (1000 or more attending).
 This does not have to be a non-profit event.
-Let’s talk soon!
-Read the general information above also for program one – yet here, no application form is used, just an email.
+Let’s talk soon.
+Read the general information above also for program one.

-Special thanks: Applications for Program 1 are reviewed by a CCAC committee of five.
-Two consumer members, two provider members, and the president of the CCAC.
-We thank them for their service on this captioning advocacy project (Elsa Dinis-McVeigh, Kimberly Turnage, Provider, Patti White, Provider, and Lauren Storck).
+Special thanks to the CCAC committee reviewers for Program 1: Two consumer members and two provider members We thank them for their service on this captioning advocacy project (Elsa Dinis-McVeigh, Kimberly Turnage, Provider, Patti White, Provider, and Lauren Storck).

-RECIPIENTS OF CCAC FUNDS: KUDOS TO THESE GROUPS FOR ARRANGING LIVE CAPTIONING FOR ACCESS AND INCLUSION!
+RECIPIENTS OF CCAC GRANTS: KUDOS TO THESE GROUPS FOR ARRANGING LIVE CAPTIONING FOR ACCESS AND INCLUSION.
 Thanks to CCAC members and others who donate to support this advocacy!

-In 2014 CCAC was pleased to support CART the Association of Adult Musicians with Hearing Loss – for a meeting in April 2014 in Virginia.
-Congratulations to them and all involved.
-Read more about AAHML here – http://www.aamhl.org/
+2014 – CCAC was pleased to support CART for the Association of Adult Musicians with Hearing Loss for a meeting in April 2014 in Virginia. http://www.aamhl.org/

-In 2015, the first sponsorship for a non-profit using CART for the first time is awarded to this event – very interesting due to it being online, see http://inclusivedev.us/conf/
+2015, the first sponsorship for a non-profit using CART for the first time was awarded to this online event – http://inclusivedev.us/conf/

-2015 – Second application for an event in September approved!
-Read all about it here: http://www.mosaicoutdoor.org/Events.aspx
+2015 – Second application for an event in September approved.
+Read more: http://www.mosaicoutdoor.org/Events.aspx

-2015 – Third and final grant of 2015 for eligible non-profits in process now for a June event of the AHIHA – hockey association banquet in Chicago area.
+2015 – Third grant of 2015 for eligible non-profits for June event of the AHIHA – hockey association banquet in Chicago area.
 Read more on http://www.usadeafhockey.org/teams/default.asp?u=AHIHA&s=hockey&p=home and CCAC is happy to support sports!
-As always, we encourage these non-profits, with the CCAC “boost” to plan for Live Captioning for all future events.
+We encourage these non-profits, with the CCAC “boost” to plan for Live Captioning for all future events.

 June update on above – event a success!
 “It was a tremendous success!
-Cathy (CART pro) did a phenomenal job for us, and we’ve already made plans to grow captioning at AHIHA next year….One of our photographers captured Tony Granato (our ambassador, a former NHL player, current assistant coach of the Detroit Red Wings and longtime member of AHIHA), speaking after he received an award at the banquet and the captioning is next to it – it is an awesome image…Thank you again for choosing AHIHA to receive this grant.
+Cathy (CART pro) did a phenomenal job for us, and we’ve already made plans to grow captioning at AHIHA next year….Thank you again for choosing AHIHA to receive this grant.
 Our deaf/hoh audience was completely engaged during the presentation, the children attentive, and even the hearing folks benefited!
 We received nothing but positive feedback!”
 Photo by Maureen Lingle Photography:

 CCAC makes Captioning Happen!
 Join today!

-FOR PROGRAM TWO – FOR LARGE CONFERENCES AND EVENTS
+PROGRAM 2 – FOR LARGE CONFERENCES AND EVENTS

-2015 – Happy to say first recipient for a major event in February 2015, information here: Lead On: Watermark Conference for Women, February 24, 2015, Santa Clara, CA, see photo above.
-Est. attendees: 5,000, www.leadonca.org, keynote speakers numerous (H. Clinton, Diane VF, many more).
+2015 – First recipient for a major event in February 2015 was the Lead On conference: Watermark Conference for Women, February 24, 2015, Santa Clara, CA, Estimated attendees: 5,000, www.leadonca.org, keynote speakers numerous (H. Clinton, Diane VF, many more).

-November 2016: Happy to say a new Grant approved for this important international conference introducing Live Event Captioning for the very first time: http://www.acui.org/programs/conference/2017/ (in March 2017)
+November 2016: CCAC Grant approved for this important international conference introducing Live Event Captioning for the very first time: http://www.acui.org/programs/conference/2017/ (in March 2017)